yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/qs-explore.md

     explain select * from emp where other_info->'skills' @> '"SQL"';
     ```

-Create a text search index on the description column and query for words.
-(Feature only available in v2.11.)
+#### Create a text search index on the description column and query for words (Feature only available in v2.11)

 1. Create text search index on description column.